Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Characteristic polyhedra of pairs and idealistic exponents

-\begin{Rk}[\em Quasi-homogeneous characteristic polyhedra] Let $ R $ be regular Noetherian local ring and $ ( u, y ) = ( u_1, \ldots, u_e; y_1, \ldots, y_r ) $ be a {\RSP} for $ R $.
+\begin{Rk}[Quasi-homogeneous characteristic polyhedra] Let $ R $ be a regular local ring and $ ( u, y ) = ( u_1, \ldots, u_e; y_1, \ldots, y_r ) $ be a regular system of parameters for $ R $.
 So far we never used weights on the elements of $ ( u, y ) $, respectively, to be more precise, we assigned to each of them the weight $ 1 $.
-For an element $ g = \sum C_{A,B} u^A y^B \in R $ and a non-negative rational number $ b \in \IQ_+ $ the polyhedron $ \poly{ (g,b) }uy $ was then defined via the points $ \frac{ A }{ b - |B| } $ with $ C_{A,B} \neq 0 $ and $ |B| < b $ (Definition \ref{Def:NewtonPolyandPolyNonIntrinsic} and (\ref{eq:PolyIdExpConcrete})).
-But in principle we are not forced to consider only this situation -- and in order to obtain refined information on the singularity it might also be useful to change the view in certain directions.
-(Note that the following generalization can also be done for Hironaka's characteristic polyhedron).
+For an element $ g = \sum C_{A,B} u^A y^B \in R $ and a positive rational number $ b \in \IQ_+ $ the polyhedron $ \poly{ (g,b) }uy $ was then defined via the points $ \frac{ A }{ b - |B| } $ with $ C_{A,B} \neq 0 $ and $ |B| < b $ (Definition \ref{Def:NewtonPolyandPolyNonIntrinsic}).
+But, in principle, we are not forced to consider only this situation -- and in order to obtain refined information on the singularity it might also be useful to change the view in certain directions.
+The following generalization can also be done for Hironaka's characteristic polyhedron, see \cite[section 2]{PCQO}, where it is used to prove a characterization theorem for quasi-ordinary hypersurface singularities.

 Let $ \nu : R \to \IQ \cup \{ \infty \} $ be a monomial valuation on $ R $ defined by